GenomicsStandardsConsortium/GSC25-Cambridge/pages/keynotes.md

 # Keynote Speakers

-It is anticipated we will have 3 Keynote speakers, one for each day.
-Their details will appear here as soon as they are confirmed.
+We are pleased to announce that we have 3 confirmed keynote speakers, one for each day:

 ## [Ewan Birney](https://www.linkedin.com/in/ewan-birney-5a4378/)